 Basically, you will be asked to sketch out an outline for a possible empirical paper you could write using tools taught in the course.
 You'll need to come up with an interesting question, place your question in the relevant literature, sketch out an identification strategy for answering that question, and identify the necessary datasets to implement your identification strategy.
 If you want, you can think of this as a possible start to your eventual second year paper.
+You will also give a 10 minute presentation of your proposal in class towards the end of the semester.
+This presentation will help you gather feedback from classmates.

 Presentation Groups: The class will be organized into three presentation groups, which will each give a presentation during lectures that include student presentations of related research papers.
 You are free to choose your own members.
 I just recommend that you split yourselves into three roughly equal-sized groups.
-All teams should be registered on Canvas no later than Tuesday, September 11.
-If you have difficulty finding a group, please let me know, and I will be happy to help you find a group to work with.
-You are welcome to change groups during the semester if you find this to be necessary.
+We will choose our groups in the very first lecture, but students are free to change groups later on if needed.